-The yearly plan is the most popular one as new customers will be saving 50% in the process.
-So, it’s quite clear that WeVPN is cheap, but at the same time, efficient and full of benefits.
+The 2-year plan is the most popular one as new customers will be saving 73% in the process.
+So, it’s quite clear that WeVPN is affordable, but at the same time, efficient and full of benefits.

 Giving customers’ a wide selection of ways to pay for the service is a neat business trick.
 The more payment options a user has, the higher the probability of him/her subscribing to the service.

 With WeVPN, credit cards are available, as well as PayPal, Amazon Pay, and Cryptocurrencies.
 The image below represents every single payment option that WeVPN supports.

 Please note that cryptocurrency is always an added plus, given that the use of Bitcoin or Litecoin allows users to pay for the service anonymously.